Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Line-search

-Given a current iterate $\ctrls \in \reals^{\horizon\dimctrl}$, we can find a regularization such that the current iterate plus the direction output by the oracle decreases the objective.
+{\bf Regularized Step.} Given a current iterate $\ctrls \in \reals^{\horizon\dimctrl}$, we can find a regularization such that the current iterate plus the direction output by the oracle decreases the objective.
 Namely, the next command can be computed as

 where the parameter $\stepsize>0 $ acts as a stepsize that controls how large should be the step (the smaller the parameter $\stepsize$, the smaller the step $\diffctrls^\stepsize$).
 The stepsize $\stepsize$ can then be chosen to satisfy